 Now that we’ve briefly touched on some of LearnDash’s performance challenges and painted a slightly disconcerting picture, we’d like to show you how we address them at Pressidium, and why our Enterprise Architecture is considered by the LearnDash community as one of the best, if not the best, platforms to run LearnDash on.

 The truth is, the majority of our competitors simply discourage large LMS sites as they can not cope with the demands it places on their infrastructure.
 As we’ve mentioned earlier, simple VPS setups, or even basic clustering systems simply cannot deal with high traffic or with a high amount of concurrent users.
 This is why we do not recommend nor encourage its use on our standard plans in these cases.
 The only exception being for development or very small setups.

-Have in mind though, that these customizations can only be applied on Enterprise Plans , since they offer a dedicated enterprise server cluster at your disposal.
-They can also be applied on other LMS plugins, in the case you are not using LearnDash in your classroom.
+Have in mind though, that these customizations can only be applied on Enterprise Plans since they offer a dedicated enterprise server cluster at your disposal.
+They can also be applied to other LMS plugins, in case you are not using LearnDash in your classroom.

 2N+1 High Availability configuration in a load balanced 5 node dedicated server cluster with higher factors of isolation and redundancy.
 These enable your WordPress LearnDash site to auto-scale during traffic spikes and slashdot effects, and be highly-available and fault-tolerant.